bhstark2/latency/report.md

 TCP can also be used to measure latency.
 It is a less common choice for network measurement applications.
-TCP's reliability mechanisms effctively sacrifice latency for the sake of reliability.
+TCP's reliability mechanisms effectively sacrifice latency for the sake of reliability.
 This introduces some ambiguity in the measurement results --- we cannot know whether the latency being reported is due to the network path or some feature of TCP (e.g., retransmission of lost segments).